mapaiva/matheuspaiva.com/content/posts/2021-08-21-how-algorithms-helped-me-rebuilt-my-keyboard-faster.md

 ![Keyboard without some keycaps](/images/posts/2021-08-21-how-algorithms-helped-me-rebuilt-my-keyboard-faster/2.JPG)

 There were just one problem, specifically with **find the cap on the pile of caps**.
-Since the keycaps were randomly disposed on the table, each time I needed to find an specific cap, I needed to seach it among all the other dozens of plastic parts, performing a full scan seach with my brain.
+Since the keycaps were randomly disposed on the table, each time I needed to find an specific cap, I needed to seach it among all the other dozens of plastic parts, performing a full scan search with my brain.
 It was hellish, insane, and slow hard work.

 When I suddenly had a click: Dude, this is a search problem!
 Each time I need a new cap, I need to go over all the keycaps randomly to find it and it is taking forever.
 To fix it, I just need a better form to organize the caps for searching.
 A better data structure.
 And for me, the clear choice was a **Hash Table**.